McDonald’s Global Customer Privacy Statement Overview

 7. Links to Other Websites and Social Media

-Our online services may offer links to websites that are not run by us but by third parties.
-If you visit one of these linked websites, you should read the website’s privacy policy, terms and conditions, and their other policies.
+Our online services may offer links to websites that are not operated by us but by third parties.
+If you visit one of these linked websites, you should read the linked website’s privacy policy, terms and conditions, and other applicable policies.
 We are not responsible for the policies and practices of third parties.
 Any information you give to those organizations is dealt with under their privacy policy, terms and conditions, and other policies.

-We may also have providers of other apps, tools, widgets and plug-ins on our online services, such as Facebook “Like” buttons, which may also use automated methods to collect information about how you use these features.
+We may also make our business partners’ apps, tools, widgets and plug-ins available to you on our online services, such as Facebook “Like” buttons, which may also use automated methods to collect information about how you use these features.
 These organizations may use your information in line with their own policies.

 Back to Top